-Beth A. Ferri, Ph.D. is a Professor of Inclusive Education and Disability Studies at Syracuse University, where she also coordinates the Doctoral program in Special Education and is an Associate Faculty member in the Women’s and Gender Studies Program.
+Beth A. Ferri, Ph.D. is a Professor of Inclusive Education and Disability Studies at Syracuse University, where she also coordinates the Doctoral program in Special Education.

 Professor Ferri has published widely on the intersection of race, gender, and disability, including articles in Teachers College Record, Race Ethnicity and Education, Educational Studies, Review of Research in Education, International Journal of Inclusive Education, Remedial & Special Education, Multiple Voices for Ethnically Diverse Exceptional Learners, Feminist Formations, History of Education Quarterly, and the Journal of African American History.

-Professor Ferri teaches courses in adapting instruction for diverse learners, professional practices in inclusive education, critical issues in inclusive education, and doctoral seminars in gender, race, sexuality and disability.
+Professor Ferri teaches courses in adapting instruction for diverse learners, professional practices in inclusive education, critical issues in inclusive education, as well as doctoral seminars in gender, race, sexuality and disability.
 She also regularly teaches an SU Abroad course in Italy since coming to SU in 2002.